Canada Permanent Residence

 Published on: March 21st, 2017

-There are a lot of Canadian immigration options for nurses to choose from.
+Nurses are in high demand across Canada; for this reason, there are many Canadian immigration options for nurses to choose from.
 As a nurse, you may be qualified to come to Canada as a skilled worker though one of the many economic immigration programs at both the federal and provincial level.

-There are four major ways that you can come to Canada as a nurse:
+There are four main ways that you can come to Canada as a nurse: